niloni119/Geometry-Dash-on-Arduino-Uno-/README.md

 3. Ensure you have selected the correct **Board** (`Arduino Uno`) and **Port**.
 4. Upload the code to your Arduino.
 5. Press the button to start playing!

+## The main goal of the project

+is to demonstrate the possibility of creating a simple, dynamic gameplay (platformer runner)

+based on basic and affordable Arduino components, focusing on the efficient use of limited resources.:

+**Graphics:** Using monochrome OLED display (128x64) and U8g2 library for rendering graphic primitives (cube, spikes, earth).

+**Logic:** Implementation of basic game mechanics such as gravity, jumping, obstacle generation and collision checking.

+**Performance:** Achieve high frame rate (FPS) for smooth gameplay, despite the low power of the microcontroller.